otago-polytechnic-bit-courses/ID737001-game-development/lecture-notes/01-unity-recap.md

 ![](../resources/img/01/06-player/01.png)

-What is the **Rigidbody 2D** component?
 The **Rigidbody 2D** component is a physics component that allows the object to be affected by forces and collisions.
 It is a required component for any object that uses physics.

 2. In the **Assets** directory, create a new directory called **Characters**.
 In the **Characters** directory, create two new directories called **Enemies** and **Player**.